Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Introduction

-Giant planets on wider orbits, those typically with orbital periods ranging from 10 to 100 days, are classified as ``\textit{warm}''.
+Giant planets on wider orbits, those typically with orbital periods ranging from 10 to 100 days, are classified as warm.
 Warm Jupiters and Saturns are typically subject to much weaker tidal interactions as compared to their hot counterparts. \citet{Dong2014} suggest that planets in this regime form through high eccentricity migration, overcoming the precession caused by general relativistic effects.
-Measurement of obliquity angles for a large sample of giant planets in the warm regime, can somewhat help differentiate between the two competing schools of thought presented above.
-Namely, if the misalignments are due to high eccentricity migration alone, then the majority of warm giant planets are expected to be on aligned orbits.
-This would favour arguments invoking migration mechanisms.
+Another alternative, of course, is the Laplacian framework of these planets forming quiescently within aligned disks, and in all likelihood a combination of these two theories is responsible for the observed sample.
+Measurements of obliquity angles for a large sample of giant planets in the warm regime can somewhat help differentiate between the two competing schools of thought presented above.
+Namely, according to \citet{Dong2014} if the misalignments are due to high eccentricity migration alone, then the majority of warm giant planets are expected to be on aligned orbits, as predicted by the Laplace mechanism.
+This statement is particularly true for low eccentricity warm-Jupiters \citep[$e$\,$\lesssim$\,$0.2$;][]{Dong2014} and would favour arguments invoking migration mechanisms.
 However, if the same pattern of misalignment is observed for both classes, then explanations not involving planetary migration are favoured.
 Once a large sample of \obli values for the warm class is obtained, the interpretation of its distribution might be simpler, as the orbital architectures are expected to be more pristine.
-This is due to the fact that for the close-in hot Jupiters, this information is most likely lost because of significant dynamical interactions with the host star.
+This is due to the fact that for the close-in hot Jupiters this information is most likely lost because of significant dynamical interactions with the host star.

-From an observational point of view, measurement of \obli for warm giant planets presents a more difficult challenge, as compared to the hot class.
-This is due to the fact that they are less probable to transit, offer relatively fewer observable transits for a given period of time, and their long transit durations make the observations of a complete transit from the ground rather cumbersome.
-It must be noted that Rossiter-McLaughlin observations, for now, are only feasible from ground-based observatories as they require very high resolution, precision spectroscopy.
+From an observational point of view, measurement of \obli for warm giant planets presents a more difficult challenge as compared to the hot class.
+This is due to the fact that they are less probable to transit, offer relatively fewer observable transits in a given period of time and their long transit durations make the observations of a complete transit from the ground rather cumbersome.
+It is noted that Rossiter-McLaughlin observations, for now, are only feasible from ground-based observatories as they require very high resolution, precision spectroscopy.